KetherineWang/startup/notes.md

   - Next, we need to securely store our passwords.
   - Failing to do so is a major security concern.
-  - If, and it has happened to many major companies, a hacker is able to access the database, they will have the passwords for all of your users.
+  - If, and it has happened to many major companies, a hacker is able to access the database, they will have the passwords for all of our users.
   - This may not seem like a big deal if our application is not very valuable, but users can often reuse passwords.
   - That means we will also provide the hacker with the means to attack the user on many other websites.
   - So instead of storing the password directly, we want to cryptographically hash the password so that we never store the actual password.